laffan/obsidian-long-view/README.md

 - **SUMMARY** is a permanent section flag.
 It renders with a subtle gray background in the editor, shows in the filters list, and remains untinted inside the minimap.
 - Add new callout types from the plugin settings and assign their colors; built-in callouts keep their Obsidian defaults.
 - Minimap filters include master toggles for line vs. section flags plus per-type controls, so you can quickly hide or show entire categories.

+Note: The callout title that appears under headings in the minimap uses the same size as flag labels.
+Adjust it via Settings → Long View → Minimap Text Size → Flag label size.

 To add a section flag, the line immediately following the heading in question must be an Obsidian callout.
 Coloring follows Obsidian's existing scheme, as described here: https://help.obsidian.md/callouts.
 In minimap mode, the callout title (but not the content block) appears at 0.5 opacity immediately below the heading.